alsys123/APL-ES/README.md

 "https://alsys123.github.io/APL-ES/index.html" is the mainline for the entire app

-To get info information on versions in Ubuntu: git log --pretty=format:"%ad: %s" --date=short
+To get info information on versions in Ubuntu: git log --reverse --pretty=format:"%ad: %s" --date=short